-My intent here is not to disprove Christ's existence or to negate his divine essence.
-My intent here is to rather reveal Christ in a different more applicable light than which has been provided to us by some of the early church fathers.
-Unfortunately, many biblical scholars today address Christ's unmistakable pagan characteristics primarily as an attempt to disprove his existence.
-I believe that the realization and acceptance of Christ's non-Judaic nature does not undermine his historic reality nor does it undermine his message.
-In fact, looking at Christ from a non-Judaic perspective magnifies his universal message and divinity.
+Unfortunately, many Western (i.e. Anglo-American-Jewish) biblical scholars today address Christ's non-Judaic attributes primarily to attack and discredit Christianity.
+I believe that the realization and acceptance that Christ was not the Jewish Messiah does not undermine his historic reality nor does it undermine his divine message.
+In fact, looking at Christ from a non-Judaic perspective magnifies his universal message as well as his divinity.
 I simply ask the reader to exercise sound judgment and due diligence when researching this topic.
-When reading relevant materials on this very sensitive subject, I ask you to take the provided research into consideration - without the anti-Christ bias with which it is sometimes presented.
-In other words, I am asking you to read between the lines.
+When reading relevant materials on this very sensitive subject, I ask the reader to take the research about Christ into consideration without the anti-Christ bias with which it is often presented.
+In other words, I am asking you to read between the lines of what they write to rediscover Christianity.
+The true essence of Christ and Christianity can only be fully appreciated when they are looked at from an eastern perspective and more specifically, from within a pagan and Zoroastrian context.

 Arevordi